-- 12.4.1 An inventory of Bariatric Vehicles and Equipment has been developed and this is held by the Operational Support Desk (OSD) and the Non-Emergency Patient Transport Control Centre. - 12.4.2 Although all front-line Trust ambulances with a vehicle registration of 2014 onwards have the load bearing capacity to carry bariatric patients, but not all of these vehicles are suitably equipped to convey and transport bariatric patients.
-Therefore, if Operational staff want to access an ambulance that has suitable equipment to convey and transport a bariatric patient, they should contact the Clinical Coordination Centre (CCC). - 12.4.3 Where applicable, if NEPTS staff want to book a bariatric ambulance, they should complete the form in appendix 6. - 12.4.4 The Stryker stretchers on Trust ambulances with a registration of 2014 onwards have the load bearing capacity to carry a bariatric patient. - 12.4.5 The Trust also has XPS Stretchers and Evac-mats that can be used for bariatric patients.
-Please note, the Evac-mats are currently only based in Reading and Nursling. - 12.4.6 Staff are advised that they should only use the equipment they have been trained to use.
+- 12.4.1 An inventory of Bariatric Vehicles and Equipment has been developed and this is held by the Operational Support Desk (OSD) and the Non-Emergency Patient Transport Control Centre.
+For a list of the designated base locations of the Ferno Megasus Mark 2 (black) stretchers in Operations and the Patient Transport Service (PTS), please see appendix 6. - 12.4.2 All front-line Trust ambulances have a Stryker XPS power pro-stretcher (yellow in colour) which can be used for a bariatric patient, weighing up to 318kg/50 stone.
+However, if the patient is heavier than 318kg/50 stone, then a Ferno Megasus Mark 2 (black) stretcher will be required.
+Please note, that FIAT ambulances are not suitable to carry a patient on a Ferno Megasus Mark 2 (black) stretcher and therefore, the attending crew will need to advise the Clinical Coordination Centre (CCC) accordingly.
+The CCC will then dispatch an ambulance that has suitable equipment to convey and transport the patient.

+- 12.4.3 Where applicable, if NEPTS staff want to book a bariatric ambulance, they should complete the form in appendix 7. - 12.4.4 The Trust also has Evac-mats that can be used together with a stretcher for bariatric patients.
+Please note, these Evac-mats are currently only based in Reading and Nursling.
+Staff should contact the Clinical Coordination Centre (CCC) if they need an Evac-mat, the CCC will then arrange for this equipment to be conveyed to the requesting staff. - 12.4.6 Staff are advised that they should only use the equipment they have been trained to use.
 Staff should not activate any patient hoist they have not received training in.
 Staff can however be involved in the placement of patient slings under the guidance of the operator. - 12.4.7 Bariatric patients are often dependant on mobility aids.
 Some mobility aids may be "special order" sizes which may be costly and have delay in availability when sourcing the equipment.
 Extra care should be taken to ensure that these items remain with the patient.

-12.5 Patient Involvement
+12.5 Patient involvement